LinuxDevil/Company-like-tasks/README.md

 # Full Stack Development Tasks

-This repository contains a series of tasks that involve developing applications with different stacks, specifically React, Angular, and .NET.
+This repository contains a series of tasks that involve developing applications with different stacks, specifically React, Angular, .NET, Spring Boot, and React Native.

 ## Table of Contents